 Not surprisingly, the most common presenting issue is depression.
 Almost 70% of caretakers suffer from it.
 Additionally, caretakers are much more apt to suffer from high blood pressure, diabetes and a compromised immune system.

-Here at Midnight Sun Home Care our primary concern will always be the ill, disabled and aging patient, however, we are also concerned about the impact of stress on our community’s informal caretakers.
+Here at Midnight Sun Home Care, providers of top homecare Matanuska-Susitna, AK seniors deserve, our primary concern will always be the ill, disabled and aging patient, however, we are also concerned about the impact of stress on our community's informal caretakers.

-We plan to revisit this issue of the often unrecognized and undiagnosed symptoms of Caretaker’s Stress Syndrome and explore it in greater depths.
-In the process, we at Midnight Sun Home Care hope to do our part to initiate a greater awareness and resolution of this syndrome here in our community.
+We plan to revisit this issue of the often unrecognized and undiagnosed symptoms of Caretaker's Stress Syndrome and explore it in greater depths.
+In the process, we at Midnight Sun Home Care hope to do our part to initiate a greater awareness and resolution of this syndrome here with homecare in Matanuska-Susitna, AK.